ualibweb/ua-folio-docs/config/Vagrant/README.md

 box.

-An important note about Vagrant is that the VM will be able to access the folder that the Vagrantfile is in.
-Therefore, it is optimal to ensure that whatever code you may want to use in Vagrant will be available in the same folder -- an easy (although unsafe) solution is to use your home directory.
+An important note about Vagrant is that the VM will be able to access the folder that the Vagrantfile is in (mounted as `/vagrant`).
+Therefore, it is optimal to ensure that whatever code you may want to use in Vagrant will be available in the same folder -- an nice solution is to create a folder for use with all FOLIO-based things and place the Vagrantfile in there, therefore Vagrant will automatically be able to access them (preventing weird issues with setting them up manually).

 There are a few other Vagrant boxes that may be of interest: